yashrawat458/In-VRQs/Notes/(R) Examining Design Choices of Questionnaires in VR User Studies.md

 		- world referenced
 		- body referenced

-- guidelines from research and industry which recommend signed distance field fonts
+- guidelines from research and industry which recommend ==signed distance field fonts==
-- In line with Dingler et al. [40], we used light glyphs on a dark background
+- In line with Dingler et al. [40], we used ==light glyphs on a dark background==

 > in an experiment, To provide a context to the VE, we used a sci-fi scene (plausibility could be higher)